viper-framework/viper/docs/source/usage/modules/email.rst

 ============

-The email modules is invoked with the email command
+The email modules provides a method to extract information from SMTP Streams, EML and MSG Files.

+You can optionally open a session on any of the attachments

 ::